awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/Reporting.md

 To read the reports, be familiar with the following terminology\.

 Billed
 AWS customers are billed at the beginning of every month for the metered usage incurred in the previous month\.
-Customers are also billed immediately when they purchase annual Amazon Machine Image \(AMI\) subscriptions or software as a service \(SaaS\) contracts\.
+Customers are also billed immediately when they purchase annual Amazon Machine Image \(AMI\) subscriptions, software as a service \(SaaS\) contracts, or data product subscriptions\.

 Payment
 Payment is due immediately for AWS customers who pay with a credit card\.
 Some customers have other payment arrangements with AWS billing that can change when their payment is due: for instance, customers who are invoiced\.